NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/README.md

 # Northstar Consulting — Microsoft 365 Administration Lab

 A simulated small-business deployment in a **Microsoft 365 E5 Developer tenant**, demonstrating skills relevant to  **IT Support and Microsoft 365 administration**.
-Northstar Consulting is fictional; this project represents independent lab work, not employment or production administration.
+Northstar Consulting is fictional, this project represents independent lab work.

 ## Business scenario and demonstrated skills